About Bathukamma Festival

 Food offerings to Goddess – Rice & Dal (ముద్దపప్పు, అన్నం)

 4. Nanabiyyam Bathukamma

-On Ashwayuja Trtiya – Fourth day of bathukamma is called as Nanabiyyambathukamma as devotees offers Nanina Biyyam (Soaked Rice) & Jaggery.
+On Ashwayuja Trtiya – The fourth day of bathukamma is called Nanabiyyambathukamma as devotees offer Nanina Biyyam (Soaked Rice) & Jaggery.

 Food offerings to Goddess – Soaked Rice & Jaggery (నానబెట్టిన బియ్యం, బెల్లం)